Learning Visual Representations via Language-Guided Sampling: Experiments

-\lsparagraph{Should we use language for guidance or supervision?} LGSimCLR outperforms both CLIP and SLIP.
+\lsparagraph{Should we use language for guidance or supervision?} Our experiments indicate that LGSimCLR outperforms both CLIP and SLIP.
 We consider two possible explanations: (a) SBERT extracts better language embeddings than CLIP can learn from the data, or (b) language-guided contrastive learning is a better training objective than image-text contrastive learning.
 To evaluate this, we compare four models in~\cref{tab:clip_sbert}.
-The first two models use CLIP's training objective, but one trains a language encoder from scratch, while the other uses a frozen SBERT model and only learns the visual encoder and projection layers.
-The second two models use LGSimCLR's training objective but sample pairs using a pretrained language-only SBERT or the language encoder from a CLIP model trained on RedCaps.
-Our results indicate that image-image contrastive learning is able to learn better visual features for both setups.
-Furthermore, CLIP does not to benefit from an SBERT backbone, while LGSimCLR benefits from sampling using a language encoder trained on the same dataset.
-This suggests that learning joint-embeddings result in worse features than language-guided self-supervision.
+The first two models use CLIP's training objective: the first model uses a randomly initialized language encoder, similar to CLIP.
+The second model uses a frozen SBERT model as the language encoder and only trains the projection layers.
+The second two models use LGSimCLR's training objective but sample pairs using a pre-trained language-only SBERT or the language encoder from a CLIP model trained on RedCaps.
+We find that image-image contrastive learning yields better visual features for both setups.
+While CLIP does not benefit from an SBERT backbone, LGSimCLR benefits from sampling using a language encoder trained on the same dataset.
+This suggests that learning joint embeddings results in worse visual features than language-guided learning.